boazbk/tcs/OLD_lec_05_physical_implementation.md

 We've seen that  NAND gates can be implemented using very different systems in the physical world.
 What about the reverse direction?
-Can NAND programs simulate any physical computer?
+Can NAND-CIRC programs simulate any physical computer?

-We can take a leap of faith and stipulate that NAND programs do actually encapsulate _every_ computation that we can think of.
+We can take a leap of faith and stipulate that NAND-CIRC programs do actually encapsulate _every_ computation that we can think of.
 Such a statement (in the realm of infinite functions, which we'll encounter in a couple of lectures) is typically attributed to Alonzo Church and Alan Turing, and in that context is  known as the _Church Turing Thesis_.
 As we will discuss in future lectures, the Church-Turing Thesis is not a mathematical theorem or conjecture.
 Rather, like theories in physics, the Church-Turing Thesis is about mathematically modelling the real world.
 In the context of finite functions, we can make the following informal hypothesis or prediction:

->_If a function $F:\{0,1\}^n \rightarrow \{0,1\}^m$ can be computed in the physical world using $s$ amount of "physical resources" then it can be computed by a NAND program of roughly $s$ lines._
+>_If a function $F:\{0,1\}^n \rightarrow \{0,1\}^m$ can be computed in the physical world using $s$ amount of "physical resources" then it can be computed by a NAND-CIRC program of roughly $s$ lines._

 We call this hypothesis the **"Physical Extended Church-Turing Thesis"** or _PECTT_ for short.
 A priori it might seem rather extreme to hypothesize that our meager NAND model captures all possible physical computation.